-Baking can’t hold a candle to frying when it comes to cooking chicken.
-There’s just no way to get that skin perfectly crisp when baking.
-Well, until now, that is.
-I have discovered the secret and I am so excited about it, I have to share.
+I have discovered the secret and I am so excited about it, I have to share the recipe.
 It would be terribly unkind of me to let you go through your life thinking that the only way to get truly crispy chicken is in a deep fryer.
-You need to know the secret ingredient and you will be astonished at how simple this is.
+Once I tell you the secret ingredient, you will be astonished at how simple this oven baked Buffalo drumsticks recipe is to make.

 Oven Baked Crispy Chicken from Barefeet in the Kitchen